Manta-Network/Manta/pallets/manta-pay/README.md

 # pallet-manta-pay

 This is a pallet that enables MantaPay, a multi-asset, decentralized shielded payment protocol.
-The best way to use this repo is to invoke it with a `manta-runtime`, available from [manta](https://github.com/Manta-Network/manta).
+The best way to use this repo is to invoke it with a manta parachain node (with configuration of Manta/Calamari/Dolphin), available from [manta](https://github.com/Manta-Network/manta).

 __Disclaimer__: The code has not been properly reviewed or audited and is likely to have